 A motor fuel tax is imposed on all dealers and other persons selling motor fuel in the Commonwealth.
-A 2.1 percent sales tax is imposed on retail sales of fuels sold within a city or county that is a member of any transportation district in which a commuter mass transportation system is operated.
+Prior to June 30, 2020, a 2.1 percent sales tax was imposed on retail sales of fuels sold within a city or county that is a member of any transportation district in which a commuter mass transportation system is operated.
+As of July 1, 2020, a wholesale sales tax, or excise tax of \$0.076 per gallon will be levied on motor fuel sold or delivered throughout the entire Commonwealth (increased to \$0.077 on July 1, 2021).